July 21, 2022

 Stede Bonnet

-Known as “The Gentleman Pirate,” Bonnet was a wealthy plantation owner who left his to become a pirate.
+Known as “The Gentleman Pirate,” Bonnet was a wealthy plantation owner who left his family to become a pirate.
 Ultimately, Bonnet lost his whole crew and treasure to Blackbeard.

 ”Early